Continuing on from the previous articles that started at https://batjutsu.wordpress.com/2016/03/19/cyberpunk-rpg-and-crpg-style-and-substance/

 After the chaotic experience I’d had with my old AD&D lunch group, were choice and repercussions were often disconnected, this game was well run.
 This was down to the combination of being in a good group as well as having a good referee.
 This is a lesson I have appreciated ever since, play in games you really enjoy, I had the luxury of trying out so many different groups.
-Years later I played great D&D games that also focused on more mature plots, it helped not being kids at school, which once again highlights that the group is the big factor in what makes a game.
+Years later I played great D&D games that also focused on more mature plots; it helped not being kids at school, which once again highlights that the group is the big factor in what makes for a great game.

 Don’t be afraid to chat to the group about their play-styles.
 Try things out, and negotiate about balancing your goals with the other players.
 If you don’t reach a satisfactory compromise then consider moving on.
 Since fun is the heart of gaming, don’t torture yourself, or others.